Top 10 Christian News Stories of Chinese Church in 2018

 Signs saying that minors and Party members were not allowed to attend church were placed on all registered churches in cities such as Anyang, Zhengzhou, Nanyang, and Xuchang.
 National flags were also put on local churches.

-Faced with threats that churches would be pulled down if crosses were not removed, most churches actively or passively tore down their crosses, believing that the existence of their church was more important.
+Faced with threats that churches would be pulled down if crosses were not removed, most churches actively or passively tore down their crosses, believing that the existence of their churches was more important.

 The crackdown was a major provincial-level so-called "rectification" of Christianity in Henan.
 The "reform" also covered the introduction of religious regulations, core socialist values, and Party material into churches as well as the abolishment of some theological training programs and the re-assessment of preachers.